11 Questions to Ask Ourselves About Debt

-9. Is debt our way of getting around depending on God? of circumventing prayer, patience, and waiting on God to provide?
+9. Is debt our way of circumventing prayer, patience, and waiting on God to provide?

 10. If we “must” go into debt to provide for our “needs,” is it because our “needs” are really wants in disguise?
 Have we spent so much money on our wants that there’s not enough left for our needs?
 Have we robbed God and forfeited His financial blessing by failing to give Him the firstfruits?

 11. Have we really exhausted all other avenues to avoid going into debt?
 Have we given up expensive activities, hobbies, and memberships, and liquidated valuable possessions?
 (Often, we think we have no choice but to go into debt, when in fact we’re making many unnecessary choices that drive us toward it.)